Jerry Yan: 2004-2009: Solo music career and film debut

+2009-present: Continued success in music and acting

-In 2009, Jerry starred in Starlit, co-produced by China's China Central Television, Taiwan's Jam Entertainment and Japan's Geneon Entertainment.
+In 2009, Yan starred in Starlit, co-produced by China's China Central Television, Taiwan's Jam Entertainment and Japan's Geneon Entertainment.
 Broadcasting rights to the show were sold to 15 countries.
 The series also won "Best Overseas Drama" at the Sky Perfect TV Award.

-The same year, Jerry released his second solo album titled, Freedom.
-According to Taiwan's G-Music chart the album is the ninth best selling album in Taiwan in 2009.
+The same year, Yan released his second solo album, Freedom.
+According to Taiwan's G-Music chart, the album is the ninth best selling album in Taiwan in 2009.
 The Japanese version ranked No. 2 on the daily chart and No. 8 on the weekly chart in Japan's Oricon Chart.
 He then held a solo concert in Japan; Due to high demand, two additional shows were added.
-Jerry became the only Taiwanese artist to win "Best International Artist" at the Best Jeanist Awards.
-He also won "Asia's Most Popular Singer" at the South East Music Chart Awards.
+Yan became the only Taiwanese artist to win "Best International Artist" at the Best Jeanist Awards.
+He also won "Asia's Most Popular Singer" at the Southeast Music Chart Awards.
 He also won Best Actor at The Best International Foreign Drama Awards.

-In 2010, Jerry starred in the China-Taiwan co-production Down with Love alongside Ella Chen of S.H.E.
-Despite having its episodes leaked in Taiwan, it still managed to reach the first-place spot among TV show ratings.
-He then released his third album, My Secret Lover, which included soundtracks of The Hospital and Hot Shot sung by Jerry.
+In 2010, Yan starred in the China-Taiwan co-production Down with Love alongside Ella Chen of S.H.E.
+Despite having its episodes leaked in Taiwan, the series still reached the first place spot on TV show ratings.
+He then released his third album, My Secret Lover, which included soundtracks of The Hospital and Hot Shot sung by Yan.
 At the Yahoo!
-Asia Buzz Awards, Jerry was chosen as "Most Popular Taiwan Singer in Korea".
+Asia Buzz Awards, Yan was chosen as "Most Popular Taiwan Singer in Korea".
 He was also named as one of the "Top 10 Singers" in Singapore and Taiwan.
 He placed 6th on Channel V's Fresh Asia Charts, being the highest ranking for Taiwanese singers.